readyready15728/misc/star-traders-frontiers-notes.md

   out.
 * The same ship combat talent can be used more than once if in sore need.
-* Weapons Locker A6 is the highest attainable component of the type but requires special qualifications to attain.
+* Weapons Locker A6 is the highest attainable component of the type but requires special qualifications (Military and Starport) to attain.
 * Queue upgrades in a new ship while carrying out errands in your existing ship.
 * Revised Captain with Dragoon Cruiser (Ship Level at A) with Attributes at B